 Processing Time for the Form I-130

 The processing time for the Form I-130 can take anywhere from a few months to a few years.
-Then, assuming that there is no Request for Evidence (RFE) letter sent by the USCIS to ask for more documents, an approved I-130 petition just brings the foreign national to the next stage of the waiting game for the immigrant visa number.
+Then, assuming that there is no Request for Evidence (RFE) letter sent by the USCIS to ask for more documents, an approved I-130 petition just brings the green card applicant to the next stage of the waiting game for the immigrant visa number.

 Sibling Green Card Visa Numbers

-Even with an approved Petition for Alien Relative, a sibling cannot apply for a green card until there is a visa number available, and this may take a while.
+Even with an approved I-130 petition, a sibling cannot apply for a green card until there is a visa number available, and this may take a while.
 Because a green card for sibling in the fourth preference of the family-based immigrant visas, it is given the lowest priority.

 There are slightly more than 65,000 sibling visa numbers available each year.
 For many countries, there is a 14-year wait for a sibling green card, but in others there is a processing time of more than 20 years.
-So the sooner you file a petition for the sibling green card, the quicker you might get a visa number to get one.
+So the sooner you file a petition for the sibling green card, the quicker they might get a visa number.

 Visa Number Available, What’s Next?

-Brothers and sisters of U.S. citizens who are living in the United States can file a Form I-485, Application to Adjust Status or Register Permanent Residence, after the I-130 is approved by the USCIS and when an immigrant visa number is available.
+Brothers and sisters of U.S. citizens who are living in the United States can file a Form I-485, Application to Adjust Status or Register Permanent Residence, when an immigrant visa number is available.
 There are other prerequisites to be eligible for filing an I-485 application, such as legal entry and keeping legal status until the date of filing of I-485.
-You may free check eligibility through DYgreencard without providing any private information.
+You may free check eligibility through DYgreencard.com without providing any private information.